Benefits of Transparent Feedback

 By engaging in active communication and involving your customers in the product development process, you’ll be able to develop your own brand identity that really leaves a mark in the mind of your customer.
 This way, your customers will eventually grow more attached to your entire brand.

-No duplicate feedback
+No duplicate feedback#no-duplicate-feedback

 Everyone must agree that one of the most frustrating and time-consuming activities is having to respond to the same questions over and over again.